astuka/idle-game/README.md

 Fantasy RPG idle game in HTML/JS

 # TODO
-- add level up function
+- round numbers so they don't have the .0
-- add gold counter
+- gold shop
-- show level, max xp, and gold on page
+- event log